syncfusion-content/blazor-docs/blazor/sparkline/events.md

 ---
 layout: post
-title: Events in the Blazor Sparkline component | Syncfusion
+title: Events in Blazor Sparkline Component | Syncfusion
-description: Learn here all about the events of Syncfusion Sparkline (SfSparkline) component and more.
+description: Learn here all about Events in Syncfusion Blazor Sparkline component and more.
 platform: Blazor
 control: Sparkline Charts
 documentation: ug
 ---

-# Events in the Blazor Sparkline (SfSparkline)
+# Events in Blazor Sparkline Component

 This section describes the Sparkline component's events that will be triggered when appropriate actions are performed.
 The events should be provided to the Sparkline through the [`SparklineEvents`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SparklineEvents.html).